dantidote/fry_chef/README.md

 # fry

-TODO: Enter the cookbook description here.
+This cookbook sets up the server 'fry'